kokyriakidis/pgPhase/docs/collect_bam_variation_implementation.md

 split-read structural-variant reconstruction
 ```

-These boundaries matter for interpretation.
-A `NON_VAR` or `LOW_COV` candidate in the TSV is not a final biological assertion that no event exists at the locus.
-It means the collector did not consider that candidate reliable enough under its evidence and classification rules. **`PHASE_SET` / `HAP_*`** summarize the in-pipeline phasing state from §18 (including noisy-region MSA integration) plus boundary stitching from §19; they are not genotype-likelihood inference or somatic calling.
+These boundaries matter for interpretation. `NON_VAR`, `LOW_COV`, and `STRAND_BIAS` are internal classifications that cause a site to be pruned from the final candidate TSV; they are not final biological assertions that no event exists at the locus. **`PHASE_SET` / `HAP_*`** summarize the in-pipeline phasing state from §18 (including noisy-region MSA integration) plus boundary stitching from §19; they are not genotype-likelihood inference or somatic calling.

 ## 26. Summary of the Complete Pipeline